 Say per favore and grazie

-So your full request will become…
+So your complete request will be…

 Tre bottigliette di acqua naturale, per favore.
 Grazie!